Sarafian/MiniNugetServer/README.md

 - Can I run this on top of the nano image?

 The research progress will be updated in the branches and the wiki pages.

+# Goal

+My goal is to publish this container to **asarafian/mininugetserver** to help me and others quickly setup a dev/tested oriented nuget feed.
+My ultimate goal is to automate fully the build and publishing of the container and make it available to Azure and AWS windows containers.

 # Source structure